kuiningchen2017/gitskills-company/readme-dev(home).txt

-creating a new branch is qucik
+creating a new branch is qucik £¨fix feature1£© AND simple¡£